snyhlxde1/cllm.github.io/docs/blog/cllm.md

 ### Limitations of Jacobi Decoding

-However, vanilla Jacobi decoding for LLMs shows only marginal speedup over AR decoding in practice, e.g., an average of $1.05\times$ speedup [[2]](https://arxiv.org/abs/2305.10427).
+Vanilla Jacobi decoding for LLMs shows only marginal speedup over AR decoding in practice, e.g., an average of $1.05\times$ speedup [[2]](https://arxiv.org/abs/2305.10427).
 This is because an AR-trained LLM can rarely yield a correct token when there are incorrection in its preceding tokens (By correctness, we mean alignment with the AR generation).
-Thereby, most Jacobi iterations gain only one correction for the $n$-token sequence, resulting in a longer trajectory as illustrated in Figure 3.
+Thereby, most Jacobi iterations gain only one correction for the $n$-token sequence, resulting in a longer trajectory as illustrated on the left side of Figure 3.

 ## Consistency LLMs (CLLMs)